 For faculty recruitment and retention questions and concerns, please contact Dr. Jacquelyn Taylor (203-737-2364), Assistant Dean for Diversity and Inclusion.

-For student-related questions and concerns, please contact Heather Reynolds (203-737-2370), YSN Minority Student Coordinator.
+For student-related recruitment and retention questions and concerns, please contact Heather Reynolds (203-737-2370), YSN Minority Student Coordinator.